JeremyBernier/ethereum-wallet-connect-sample/README.md

-This is a sample web application that allows the user to connect their ethereum wallet via Metamask, display their eth balance, and send ether to another user.
+This is a sample web application that allows the user to connect their ethereum wallet via Metamask, and send eth and/or a custom token to another user.

 ![Picture](./demo-pic.png)

+This is just a demo and not meant for production use.

 ### Libraries used: